poonwu/test-markdown/README.md

 For production migration, please make sure database is clean by executing `dbdown` before removing the `20151126173400-test-data.js` file from the folder.

 ## Server Configuration ##
 Default server configurations resides in `node\config\default.json`.
-The followings are configurable variables:
+Following list describe all of the configuration in detail:

 |                            |                                                                                                                                                                                                                                                    |                                                  |
 |----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|